 He does.
 The Bulldogs throw a Hail Mary.
 Crazy Eddie intercepts it.

-Game over!
+Game over.

 ***

 The win celebration at the KornerStone club is wilder than the first one.
 Someone installed a series of hooks on the far wall, and amid feral bellows and howls, the Blood Suns installed a Joomit and Bulldog helmet.
 Like trophies.
 I don’t know where they got the helmets, and I don’t ask.
 I also don’t ask if the helmets are still occupied.
 I wouldn’t put it past them.
 What I don’t know won’t hurt me, right?
 Right.